Health

 Does My Child Need Speech Therapy?

-Here are some ways to know if your child needs speech therapy.
+Here are ways you can know whether or not your child needs speech therapy.

-• If your child is not saying any words by 18 months old
+• If your child doesn’t say any words by 18 months old

 • If your child has a hard time making certain sounds (such as “s” or “r”), or leaves sounds out of words